 Water levels in well MR97-1 have shown the greatest degree of variations (fig. 2-13) due to the various changes in mining operations and infrastructure.
-Water levels increased when MR began to discharge water from their Berkeley Pit copper recovery project into the pit (Spring 1999).
-These variations are characterized by an initial increase in water levels followed by a gradual decrease before leveling off.
+Water levels increased when MR began to discharge water from their Berkeley Pit copper recovery project into the pit These variations are characterized by an initial increase in water levels (Spring 1999). followed by a gradual decrease before leveling off.
 The channel that carries water back to the pit after the removal of copper is adjacent to well MR97-1.
-This channel had been unused since April 1996, when HSB drainage water was captured and prevented from flowing into the pit.
-Water-level increases were seen again following MR's summer 2000 suspension of mining.
-Water from the HSB drainage that had been pumped to the Yankee Doodle Tailings Dam since April 1996 was allowed to flow into the pit following the June 2000 mine shut-down.
-The HSB discharge water used the same drainage channel as the discharge water from the copper recovery project and the flow of water was only about one-third the previous flow.
-If anything, with the decrease of flow in the channel, less water would be available for ground water recharge and water levels would either stabilize or drop.
+This channel had been unused since April 1996, when HSB drainage water was captured and prevented from flowing into the Water-level increases were seen again following MR's summer 2000 suspension of mining.
+Water from the HSB drainage that had been pumped to the Yankee Doodle Tailings Dam since April 1996 was allowed to flow into the pit following the June 2000 mine shut-The HSB discharge water used the same drainage channel as the discharge water from the copper recovery project and the flow of water was only about one-third the previous flow.
+If anything, with the decrease of flow in the channel, less water would be available for groundwater recharge and water levels would either stabilize or drop.
 Surprisingly, they rose before gradually declining over the next year.

-Figure 2-13 (Top) and 2-14 (Bottom).
-Water-level hydrographs for wells MR97-1 and MR97-2.
+Figure 2-13.
+Water-level hydrograph for well MR97-1.